There is one God (1) who is infinitely perfect, (2) existing eternally in three persons: Father, Son, and Holy Spirit (3).

 Salvation has been provided through Jesus Christ for all men; and those who repent and believe in Him are born again of the Holy Spirit, receive the gift of eternal life, and become the children of God (21).

 It is the will of God that each believer should be filled with the Holy Spirit and be sanctified wholly (22), being separated from sin and the world and fully dedicated to the will of God, thereby receiving power for holy living and effective service (23).
-This is both a crisis and a progressive experience wrought in the life of the believer subsequent to conversion (24).
+This is both an initial experience wrought by the Holy Spirit in the life of a true believer in Christ, and a progressive experience wrought in the life of the believer subsequent to conversion (24).

 There shall be a bodily resurrection of the just and of the unjust; for the former, a resurrection unto life (30); for the latter, a resurrection unto judgment (31).

-The second coming of the Lord Jesus Christ is imminent (32) and will be personal, visible, and premillennial (33).
-This is the believer’s blessed hope and is a vital truth which is an incentive to holy living and faithful service (34).
+The second coming of the Lord Jesus Christ is imminent (32) and will be personal and visible (33).
+This is the believers blessed hope.